Jade-ux/MS02-My-Trip-Planner/README.md

 ### Reset

-In the previous version of the website there was no reset function.
-I have now added a button that will allow the user to reset the main form options.

-I also found that when using the browser Safari, when the page was reloaded the form would not be reset, it would contain the data set before the page was reloaded.
+I found that when using the browser Safari, when the page was reloaded the form would not be reset, it would contain the data set before the page was reloaded.
 I have therefore added the resetForm() to the body element to be run when the page loads.
 The for is now reset with the page loads.

 The date on the Itinerary form was also not emptying when the page was refreshed, therefore I have added the resetItineraryForm() function to the buildIWContent() function to ensure the user sees a blank date field when they open the info window.